By U.S. Army Combat Capabilities Development CommandDecember 28, 2015

 The Joint Multinational Readiness Command FAST advisor and Joint Multinational Readiness Center noncommissioned officer provide S&T support to U.S. and multinational training and exercises at Grafenwoehr and Hohenfels, Germany, working directly with Soldiers to improve training, interoperability and equipment.

-These relationships position RDECOM-Atlantic to link the science and research establishments of these countries in collaborative partnerships with RDECOM.
+These relationships position CCDC-Atlantic to link the science and research establishments of these countries in collaborative partnerships with CCDC.

 From London to offices in France and Germany, Army scientists and engineers interact with international researchers at their home institutions.
 They foster and maintain relationships with an S&T community that is spread over 110 nations in Europe, Africa and states of the former Soviet Union.

-ITC scientists blend their awareness of regional scientific development with access to scientists at the RDECs and ARL to provide a core S&T team for collaborations between U.S. Army scientists and researchers in the international S&T community.
+ITC scientists blend their awareness of regional scientific development with access to scientists across the command to provide a core S&T team for collaborations between U.S. Army scientists and researchers in the international S&T community.
 The goal of these S&T engagements is to build effective international, academic, governmental, and industry partnerships with researchers engaged in cutting-edge research that benefits the Army.

 Occasionally, a small research project with minimal funding grows into a multi-year, multi-service research effort, or possibly a CWP initiative, as was the case with the Battlefield Antenna CWP.
 From a small beginning as a seed-funded research grant with the University of Siena (Italy) in metamaterials, the initiative evolved into a multi-year project with Italy and the UK resulting in new antenna capabilities for communication and CIED systems.